bilalakil/simple-relay/README.md

 - Most suitable for games that don't communicate often, otherwise may be expensive
 - Most suitable for non-realtime or slow/turn-based games, as latency will be likely be high
-- No server-side logic, just message passing.
+- No server-side logic, just message passing
 - No logic on the server means this is susceptible to hacking/fraud
     - If someone figures out how to send a message in your game, they can send any message they like
     - Note that this server is still "secure" (i.e. private/spoof-proof (AFAIK))